Policy Optimization with Stochastic Mirror Descent: Stochastic Mirror Policy Optimization

-Please notice that for the non-convexity of problem (\ref{Eq:thata*}), the lower bound of (\ref{lower-bound-1}) holds under Assumption \ref{ass:On-policy-derivative}.
-It is natural to ask:

 This is an open problem.
-Although, the iteration (\ref{Eq:PP-MD}) is intuitively a convergent scheme, as discussed above that particular mirror maps $\psi$ can lead (\ref{Eq:PP-MD}) to some popular empirically effective RL algorithms; there is still no generally complete theoretical convergence analysis of (\ref{Eq:PP-MD}).
-Such convergence properties not only help us to understand better why those methods work but also inspire us to design novel algorithms with the principled approaches.
-We leave this open problem and the related questions, e.g., how fast the iteration ({\ref{Eq:PP-MD}) converges to global optimality or its finite sample analysis, as future works.
+From the previous discussion, intuitively, the iteration (\ref{Eq:PP-MD}) is a convergent scheme since particular mirror maps $\psi$ can lead (\ref{Eq:PP-MD}) to some popular empirically effective policy-based RL algorithms, but there still lacks a complete theoretical convergence analysis of (\ref{Eq:PP-MD}). \end{discussion}